Wrist Hairline Fractures

 - Overuse or repetitive activities.

 - Bones are rigid in maintaining their structure.
-However, they also have a degree of elasticity that allows them to react to specific movements, allowing them to slightly bend in order to absorb the impact of certain activities.
+However, they also have a degree of elasticity that allows them to react to specific movements, allowing them to bend to absorb the impact of certain activities slightly.
 However, when the same kind of strain is placed on a bone repetitively, a hairline fracture may develop.

 - Change in type of activity.

-- Regardless of the type of shape you are in, if you decide to suddenly switch the type of activity you do, it may place you at a higher risk for hairline fractures.
+- Regardless of the type of shape you are in, if you decide to switch the type of activity you do suddenly, it may place you at a higher risk for hairline fractures.
 This is due to the change in stress that you are placing on your bones.

 Risk Factors for Hairline Fractures